 So now that I’ve told you these are easy, fluffy and delicious, let’s talk about how to make them.

-How to Make Pancake Mix Ahead of Time
+How to Make Pancake Mix with this Recipe

 If you wanted to make these pancakes even easier to make, you could combine the dry ingredients ahead of time and have it in your pantry as a pancake mix.
 You’ll want to put it in an airtight container.
 It should keep well, as long as the flour and baking powder you use is fresh.